 No one can be appointed for more than one Postdoctoral Research Fellowship at the University of Oslo.

 More about the position

 Security and robustness of ICT infrastructures are essential factors for sustainable development of our society.
 On a daily basis there are reports of ICT security breaches and failures of vital functions like water supply, electricity supply, healthcare services, communication services, transport services and security services.
 Companies and entire nations are now faced with the threat of large scale-attacks executed remotely through the Internet.
 Unfortunately, current knowledge of resilient ICT system design stands in stark contrast to the critical importance that ICT has in modern societies.

-We are seeking a postdoctoral researcher who is interested in designing, developing, and evaluating techniques and frameworks related to the above.
+We are seeking a postdoctoral researcher who is interested in designing, developing, and evaluating techniques related to the above.

 It is expected that the researcher will be a part of the ConSeRNS leader team and actively contribute to the coordination of collaboration between all partners contributing to ConSeRNS, including supervision of PhD-candidates.